applemelonpan/Google_Isochrone/README.md

-Isochrones and Isodistance using Google's Direction API japanese ver.
+Isochrones and Isodistance using Google's Direction API.
+Japanese ver.
 ---------------